MQ2024COMP3310/workshop-8-authentication-Th1f/README.md

 (NOTE: If you are using a Mac you may need to use the command pip3 instead of pip to ensure you are installing packages for python3)

-You should have at least the following versions installed:
+You should have at least the following versions installeds:
 - Python             3.9.6
 - Flask              2.2.3
 - Flask-Login        0.6.2